-At Farndon, the pupil entrance side gates open for pupils at 8:45am.
-A member of staff will be present at both gates to ensure pupils make their way into school safely and to take any messages from parents.
-Each adult on the gate will have a communication book and before returning back to class they will share the messages with either the class teacher or office staff.
-Parents can also choose to leave a message for the teacher via the school office.

-Parents of children from Squirrels class (Yr 1/2) and up to Kestrels (Yr 6) drop off their children at the gate.
-Children make their way into the classroom via the corridor doors and go straight into class.
-A member of staff will be at the classroom waiting to greet them and a table task will be organised for them to engage in as they wait for all their classmates to arrive.
+At Farndon, the school side gates open for pupils at 8:45.
+A member of staff will be present at the gate to ensure pupils make their way onto the lower playground and to take any messages from parents.
+Children make their way to the classroom door and go in straight away.
+A member of staff will be in the classroom waiting and a table task will be organised for them to engage in as they wait for all their classmates to arrive.